karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 ---
-title: "Building an Azure DevOps Copilot using .NET 8, Semantic Kernel and Azure OpenAi GPT-4o"
+title: "Building an Azure DevOps Copilot using .NET 8, Semantic Kernel and Azure OpenAI GPT-4o"
 date: 2024-05-26T18:02:37+02:00
 description: "This post demonstrates how to create an Azure DevOps Copilot that utilizes a small subset of the Azure DevOps REST API.
 To achieve this, we will be using Semantic Kernel along with .NET 8 and Azure OpenAI."
 tags: ["genai", "azure", "openai", "dotnet", "devops"]